thechangelog/pipedream/docs/local_dev.md

-## Run the Test Suite Locally
+## Run tests locally

-Initialize the varnish dynamic backends with an HTTP request then check the varnish backend list to see if probes are healthy
+Initialize the varnish dynamic backends with an HTTP request then check the varnish backend list to see if probes are healthy:

 ```bash
 curl -sk -D - https://localhost/
 docker exec dev-varnish /bin/bash -c "varnishadm backend.list"
 ```

-Run the test suite against the local containers
+Run the test suite against the local containers:

 ```bash
 # We need to pass the `--insecure` option because the nginx mock lb uses a self-signed cert
 hurl --test --color --report-html tmp --insecure --variable host="https://127.0.0.1" test/*.hurl